svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ## Applying a model to a new dataset

 The result object is also created every time you apply a model to a new data.
-To do this one shall use a method `predict`.
-The first argument of the method is always an object with a model.
+To do this one shall use a method `predict()`.
+The first argument of the method is always an object with a model, or, alternatively one can call the method using the model object, e.g. `obj.predict()`.
 The second argument is dataset with new values.
 Here is a PCA example (assuming we have already built the model above):

 ```matlab
 res = m.predict(dtest);